pereirarodrigo/eportfolio/pages/subjects/numerical_analysis.md

             <p>With Dr. Russell Kabir as our tutor, the "Numerical Analysis" module introduced students to concepts and principles in the field of statistics and the R language.
 The module's goal of providing students with enhanced critical thinking regarding the source and procedures behind the numbers being presented to us, as well as teaching about data manipulation and graphical display, were met and resulted in a clear and comprehensive overview of how important statistics is not only in artificial intelligence (AI) but beyond.</p><br><br>

-        <h2 id="data-activities">Data Activities</h2>
+        <h2 id="data-activity1">Data Activity 1</h2>
-            <p>The data activities (1.1 and 1.2) were oriented around gathering a summary statistic in the <b>antisocx</b> column of the "Crime and Survey for England and Wales, 2013-2014: Unrestricted Access Teaching Dataset", available from <a href="https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=8011#!/details">this</a> catalogue page.
+            <p>The first data activity (with subtasks 1.1 and 1.2) was oriented around gathering a summary statistic in the <b>antisocx</b> column of the "Crime and Survey for England and Wales, 2013-2014: Unrestricted Access Teaching Dataset", available from <a href="https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=8011#!/details">this</a> catalogue page.
 Loading the dataset with the alias "dataset" and using the right R command resulted in the following:<br><br>

             <center><img src="img/numerical_analysis/antisocx_summary.png" height="150" width="700"><br>